norriy0u/geoshield-env/README.md

 | Rules Agent | 0.72 | 0.58 | 0.51 | 0.40 | 0.55 |
 | Random Agent | 0.35 | 0.22 | 0.18 | 0.15 | 0.23 |

-> Frontier models (GPT-4, Claude) expected to score ~0.92 on Task 1, ~0.82 on Task 2, ~0.72 on Task 3, ~0.65 on Task 4.
-Task 4 is intentionally the hardest — covert operation detection requires multi-signal reasoning that resists simple keyword matching.
+> **Note:** Task 4 is intentionally designed to be the hardest challenge for frontier models — covert operation detection requires multi-signal reasoning that resists simple keyword matching.

 ---